mami-project/mplane-sdk/sphinx/index.rst

 The component runtime provides a framework for building components for both component-initiated and client-initiated workflows.
 To implement a component for use with this framework:

-- Implement each measurement, query, or other action performed by the component as a subclass of :class:`mplane.scheduler.Service`.
+- Implement each measurement, query, or other action performed by the component as a subclass of :class:`mplane.component.Service`.
 Each service is bound to a single capability.
-Your service must implement at least :func:`mplane.scheduler.Service.run`.
+Your service must implement at least :func:`mplane.component.Service.run`.

 - Implement a ``services`` function in your module that takes a set of keyword arguments derived from the configuration file section, and returns a list of Services provided by your component.
 For example: